Overview of Autonomous Databases

 - Private IP addresses within a specified VCN (individually, or in CIDR blocks)

 - Private IP addresses within an on-premises network that have access using a transit routing

 You can create an ACL during database provisioning, or at any time thereafter.
 You can also edit an ACL at any time.
 Removing all entries from the list makes the database accessible to all clients with the applicable credentials.
-See To manage the access control list of an Autonomous Database on shared Exadata infrastructure to learn how to create, update, or delete an ACL.
+See To manage the access control list of an Autonomous Database on either dedicated or shared Exadata infrastructure to learn how to create, update, or delete an ACL.

 If you want to only allow connections coming through a service gateway you need to use the IP address of the service gateway in your ACL definition.
 To do this you need to add an ACL rule using the CIDR source type and the value 240.0.0.0/4.
 Note that this is not recommended.
 Instead, you can specify individual VCNs in your ACL definition for the VCNs you want to allow access from.
 See Access to Oracle Services: Service Gateway for more information.

 Note the following about using an ACL with your Autonomous Database:

 - When you restore a database the existing ACLs are not overwritten by the restore.

 - The network ACL applies to the database connections and Oracle Machine Learning notebooks.
 If an ACL is defined and you try to login to Oracle Machine Learning from a client whose IP is not specified on the ACL you will see a "login rejected based on access control list set by the administrator" error.

 - Oracle Application Express (APEX), RESTful services, and Oracle Database Actions are subject to ACLs.
 You can create rules specifying Virtual Cloud Networks, Virtual Cloud Network OCIDs, IP addresses, or CIDR blocks to control access to these tools.